Clinical Trials and Other Research Studies

 Research and the Treatment of Eating Disorders

-F.E.A.S.T. endorses Evidenced Based Treatment of Eating Disorders.
-This means all options for patient care must be based on verifiable data.
+F.E.A.S.T. supports evidenced-based treatment of eating disorders.
+This means patient care must be based on verifiable data.
 This data primarily arises from research studies.
 Studies are designed to evaluate and compare the effects of different treatment approaches on health outcomes.

-Since health care costs are often a serious burden, enrolling in a clinical trial may be seen as a way to obtain expensive care at no cost to participants.
+Since health care costs are often a serious burden, enrolling in a clinical trial may be seen as a way to obtain otherwise expensive care at no cost to participants.
 Generally speaking, participants in a clinical trial have a desire to find an effective treatment (benefit to self) and a desire to add to the body of knowledge for others suffering from the same disease (benefit to others).
-It is NOT wrong if financial benefit is part of the decision to participate.
-HOWEVER, it is a real concern if potential financial benefits would tempt participants to falsify or conceal important medical information, or their ability and willingness to comply with the study protocol.

 F.E.A.S.T. does not endorse any particular study.
 Our goal is to offer caregivers and patients who may be considering this option, information that can help with this determination.
 We believe the decision to participate in a clinical trial is highly individual and best made between caregivers and their medical and therapeutic team.

 Posted by request of the researchers Researchers at UC San Diego Center for Treatment and Research, are currently seeking individuals who have been recovered from…

 May 29, 2019

 POSTED BY REQUEST OF THE RESEARCHER: What is the purpose of the research?
 This research forms the basis of a counselling psychology doctorate thesis.
 There…